 Tips for success as a professional freelancer

-Focus on your best customers.
+Focus on your best clients.
 When you're first starting out as a freelancer, it's not a bad idea to take on as many jobs as you can to build up your portfolio and potential referral network.
 But once you've established yourself, you can afford to be a little more selective about the clients you take on.

-Maintain relationships with clients.
+Network and maintain relationships.
 In any business, word-of-mouth referrals are often the best way to generate new leads.
 When your working relationship with a client ends, keep in touch and reach out from time to time.